BNC Connector: Complete Guide to Bayonet Coaxial Connectors

 Maintenance

-• Inspect for bent contacts or damage.
+• Inspect for bent/damaged contacts or worn bayonet lugs.

 • Clean gently; avoid harsh solvents.

-• Protect with dust caps when unused.
+• Use dust caps when not in use.

 Compatibility and Standards

-• Standardized under IEC 61169-8, MIL-STD-348, and MIL-C-39012.
+• Standardized under IEC 61169-8, MIL-STD-348, and MIL-PRF-39012.

 Cable Compatibility

-• RG-58 (50 ohm, RF).
+• RG-58 (50 Ω, RF/test).

-• RG-59 (75 ohm, video).
+• RG-59 (75 Ω, video).

 Adapters

-• Each extra interface introduces potential loss.
+• Each additional interface introduces potential loss and mismatch; use only when necessary.

 Advantages and Limitations